plamen1982/ReactMasterClass/README.md

 - check more complex example with meme-generator: **1h:18min**

 #### Testing React Components
+##### Conclusions 1
+- test are documentation for your app, you can see all expected behavior of your functions, components and etc.
+- when new joiner come to your code even if he messed up something the test will not passed
+- motivates you to write high quality code with focus in you mind of separation of concerns
+- keep you code tight, and easy to maintain
+- when you change code not the behavior of the functions/components the test should passed

+##### Conclusions 2

 - Capture Regressions
 - Ensure Proper Visual Content
 - Validate UX